kjellpk/dbi.table/cran-comments.md

 - At the request of the `data.table` maintainers, moved `data.table` from Depends to Suggests.

+- Added Luis Rocha as a contributor (ctd) for the (Chinook) example database and included his license in example_files/chinook_export/LICENSE.

 - Refactored code; no changes to core functionality of package.

 ## Test Environments